Introduction

 Management of Chest Tube

-The standard management of chest tubes has yet to be scientifically determined or agreed upon by experts.
-It is often physician-specific based on their training and anecdotal experience; it is not an exact science.
+The standard management of chest tubes has yet to be scientifically determined or agreed upon by experts and is often physician-specific based on their training and anecdotal experience, not an exact science.
 Depending on the indication for the thoracostomy tube placement, the overall concept of managing 1 is based on the favorable opposition of the visceral and parietal pleura.
 The 3 options for managing a chest tube are suction, water seal, and clamping.

-When a new air leak is noted, the chest tube, connecting tubing, pleura-evac, and a patient's wound should be examined for any loose connections or dislodgement of the tube.
+When a new air leak is noted, the chest tube, connecting tubing, evacuation system, and a patient's wound should be examined for any loose connections or dislodgement of the tube.
 The fenestrated holes should not be outside of the body.
-Factors that put a patient at high risk for persistent air leaks include steroid use, emphysematous lungs, re-operation with extensive scar tissue, or significant trauma to the lungs.
+Factors that put a patient at high risk for persistent air leaks include steroid use, emphysematous lungs, reoperation with extensive scar tissue, or significant trauma to the lungs.

 Suction is usually the initial chest tube management for most indications, not including specialized thoracic surgeries.
-The tube can then be placed on a water seal if there is no air leak or pneumothorax on a chest X-ray (see Image.
-Chest Tube, X-ray).
+The tube can then be placed on a water seal if there is no air leak or pneumothorax on a chest x-ray (see Image.
+Chest Tube on Plain Radiograph).
 Chest tubes placed for pleurodesis and decortication usually need to be on suction longer to aid in opposition of the pleura before discontinuing the tube.
-The chest tube can be discontinued once no air leak is visualized, output is serosanguinous with no signs of bleeding, output is less than 150 cc to 400 cc over 24 hours (this range is wide because it is debatable among researchers), nonexistent or stable mild pneumothorax on chest x-ray.
-The patient is minimized on positive pressure from the ventilator.
+The chest tube can be discontinued once no air leak is visualized, output is serosanguinous with no signs of bleeding, output is less than 150 to 400 cc over 24 hours (this range is wide because it is debatable among researchers), there is nonexistent or stable mild pneumothorax on chest x-ray, and the patient is minimized on positive pressure from the ventilator.
 A thoracic surgical specialist must be consulted if a patient has a persistent leak after the previous management mentioned above.
 Suppose the thoracostomy tube is placed for traumatic hemothorax.
-In that case, the indications for a thoracotomy include an initial sanguineous output of 1500 cc or an average of 200 cc/hr over 4 hours consecutive hours.
+In that case, the indications for a thoracotomy include an initial sanguineous output of 1500 cc or an average of 200 cc/hr over 4 consecutive hours.

 Considerations

-Small thoracostomy tubes (such as Wayne catheters) are meant to treat pneumothorax over hemothorax or effusion secondary to the risk of clogging.
-Larger chest tubes, usually 28 French or larger, are needed for drainage of blood or pus in adults.
+Small thoracostomy tubes (such as Wayne catheters) are meant to treat pneumothorax over hemothorax or effusion, secondary to the risk of clogging.
+Larger chest tubes, usually 28 Fr or larger, are needed for drainage of blood or pus in adults.

 Enhancing Healthcare Team Outcomes